 Despite offering some pretty decent hosting packages, Namecheap is primarily known as a domain registrar.
 The company is right up there with the likes of GoDaddy in terms of popularity and offers unbeatable prices for registrations.
 You can get a domain name from Namecheap for just $8.88 for the first year and then renew it for $12.98 per year.
 You also have the option of getting a personal domain for $8.99/year and there are plenty of great filtering options that will allow you to find the perfect name and extension for your website.
 Namecheap offers a free domain for 1-year and free privacy protection with all its hosting plans.

 Bluehost’s bread and butter is web hosting but the company offers domain registrations as well.
 Domains here cost $11.99 for the first year and then $17.99 per year upon renewal.
 Domain privacy usually costs $11.88/year at Bluehost, however, there are certain hosting packages where it is included for free.
 Just like Namecheap, Bluehost offers a free domain name for the first year with all its hosting plans.
-For stand-alone Domains, Namecheap is for sure the better Alternative to Bluehost, but this only if you are not interested in hosting at all.
+For stand-alone Domains, Namecheap is for sure one of the best Bluehost alternatives, but this only if you are not interested in hosting at all.

 Namecheap has a sleek website builder that comes with a drag-and-drop interface and over 200 templates to choose from.
 The builder is available in dozens of different languages, features a responsive design, and comes with social media integration, among other things.
 The builder also includes presets for various niches like business, entertainment or technology.
 Namecheap’s website builder is free to use, however, it only supports shared hosting plans.
 If you go for a different type of hosting, you’ll need to build your site using a different platform, such as WordPress for example.